hegde-atri/old-hegdeatri-dot-com/src/pages/projects/hypr-helper/index.md

 # hypr-helper

-This is second official rust project.
+This is my second official rust project.

 ## Things learnt